The Basic Key Bindings Of Emacs

 A buffer is where Emacs stores the text contained in a file or the

-messages shown in the minibuffer (called the *Messages*
+messages shown in the minibuffer (called the *Messages*) or any

 other piece of text.
 A buffer will remain accessible within Emacs